arcdev1/ised-dl-demo/README.md

 # ised-dl-demo serverless API
-This project, created with [`aws-serverless-java-container`](https://github.com/aws/serverless-java-container).
-Demonstrates how to create an AWS Lambda function using Spring Boot that returns an Excel file for download.
+This project, created with [`aws-serverless-java-container`](https://github.com/aws/serverless-java-container) demonstrates how to create an AWS Lambda function using Spring Boot that returns an Excel file for download.